-the SU(2) gaugino contribution, and the cancellation domain found in the MSSM will be significantly folded.
-In this case, the EDMs will constrain a combination of the phases in (64) and $\theta{\tilde{\chi}^{\pm}}$.
+(ii) If $g{Y'} \gtrsim g_2$ , the dipole moment amplitude $D_f(\tilde{Z}')$ becomes comparable to or larger than the SU(2) gaugino contribution, and the cancellation domain found in the MSSM will be significantly folded.
+In this case, the EDMs will constrain a combination of the phases in Eq.
+(65) and $\theta{\tilde{\chi}^{\pm}}$ .
 Such a scenario, however, can have tension with the standard picture of gauge coupling unification at a high fundamental scale (although in principle it could be considered as a possibility in generic low scale realizations).

 Until this point, we have only discussed one-loop EDMs.
-It was pointed out a while ago [11] that in certain regions of MSSM parameter space certain two-loop contribution contributions which exclusively depend on the third generation sfermions can be nonnegligible.
-These contributions, which are particularly relevant if the one-loop EDMs are suppressed solely by ultraheavy first and second generation sfermion masses, involve the same phases which predominantly filter into the Higgs potential at one-loop (i.e. the phases present in the stop mass-squared matrix).
-However, these two-loop EDMs become sizeable only at large $\tan \beta$.
-In this paper, we have restricted our attention to small $\tan \beta$ values, which is a well-motivated parameter regime (e.g., $\tan \beta = 1$ is allowed within this framework, in contrast to the MSSM).
-Hence, these contributions will not provide significant parameter space constraints in our numerical analysis.
+It was pointed out a while ago [11] that in certain regions of MSSM parameter space certain two-loop contributions which exclusively depend on the third generation sfermions can be non-negligible.
+These contributions, which are particularly relevant if the one-loop EDMs are suppressed solely by ultraheavy first and second generation sfermion masses, involve the same phases which predominantly filter into the Higgs potential at one-loop (i.e. the phases present in the top squark mass-squared matrix).
+However, these two-loop EDMs become sizeable only at large tan $\beta$ .
+In this paper, we have restricted our attention to small tan $\beta$ values, which is a well-motivated parameter regime (e.g., $\tan \beta = 1$ is allowed within this framework, in contrast to the MSSM), and further neglected the (subleading) gaugino/Higgsino loops in the analysis of the Higgs sector.
+Hence, neither the one-loop nor the two-loop contributions will provide significant parameter space constraints in our numerical analysis.

-4.3 Numerical Estimates for Higgs Sector CP Violation
+C. Numerical estimates for Higgs sector CP violation

-In this section, we present sample numerical calculations of the Higgs boson masses and mixings derived in Section 3.2, taking into account the phenomenological constraints on the parameter space discussed in Sections 4.1 and 4.2.
+In this section, we present sample numerical calculations of the Higgs boson masses and mixings derived in Sec.
+III B, taking into account the phenomenological constraints on the parameter space discussed in Secs.
+IV A and IV B.